ithacaxyz/porto/apps/docs/pages/contracts/account.md

 ### Super Admin Keys

 - Highest permission tier in the account.
-Can `authorize` & `revoke` any other keys.
+Can `authorize` and `revoke` any other keys.
 - Only super admin keys are allowed to sign 1271 `isValidSignature` data.
 - The EOA private key is automatically considered a super admin key.